 Scuba Diving in Guanica

-Guanica is one of the top scuba diving destinations in Puerto Rico and the Caribbean.
-Guanica is among the most popular vacation destinations, but serious divers know about the “The Wall” in Guanica, a deep dive with excellent visibility, colorful healthy reefs, and abundant sea life.
+Guanica is not a popular vacation destination, but serious divers in the know head to this sleepy beach town to dive the “The Wall”, a deep dive with excellent visibility, colorful healthy reefs, and abundant sea life.

-Visiting Guanica will give you bragging rights for visiting a UN World Biosphere Reserve.
+Head to Bosque Estatal de Guánica (Guanica State Forest), commonly known as Guanica Dry Forest.
+Guanica State Forest is a subtropical dry forest, hiking the trails will give you bragging rights for visiting a UN World Biosphere Reserve.
 Guanica is one of the best hiking destinations in Puerto Rico, offering about 12 trails along in interior of the mountains and along the pristine rugged coastline.
-The hiking trails are of average difficulty to walk, some trails are good for families with children, just be sure to bring plenty of water and sunscreen, and bug repellent during the rain season.
+The hiking trails are of average difficulty to walk, some trails are good for families with children.
+Be sure to hydrate before the hike and bring plenty of water to drink during the hike, sunscreen to reapply often, and bug repellent during the rain season, it is also recommended you hike early in the morning since Guanica can get very hot midday.
 Visit the office for information on guided tours.
 You can hike on your own, the office has pamphlets with information on the trails.

 Snorkeling in Guanica

-Guanica is a great destination for families with children who wish to snorkel.
+Guanica is a great destination for families with children who wish to snorkel while on vacation in Puerto Rico.
 Gilligan’s Island is like a giant natural pool with shallow waters, perfect for children to learn how to snorkel in safe calm waters.
 When the weather conditions are optimal, there is a reef at Playa Tamarindo.
 Professional charters will be happy to take you to the best snorkeling spots in Guanica and nearby sites in Lajas.